code4recovery/spec/README.md

 This API is for weekly recovery meetings.

-#### What about temporary cancellations or closures?

-This API is for current meetings.
-If a meeting has closed, even temporarily, it should be removed from the feed and restored once it has resumed meeting.

 #### Want to build your own JavaScript meeting finder from

 There are lots of ways to do it, but one way is using jQuery ([jQuery demo](jquery-demo/demo.html)).